sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Eg, if they are in a primitive camp posessing medicine men or a contemporary city with doctors and hospitals or a tranquil oasis infused with healing magic.

-Healing may also be effected by items and skills.

 When you spend a day healing: